HiroIshikawa/speech2craft/docs/final.md

 ### Word Vector Similarity
 Although word similarity scoring allowed us to expand the set of possible user-spoken commands, it did not come without difficulties.
 For example, certain words did not match to the proper Malmo commmand.
-To solve this problem, we added a dictionary of synonyms for malmo commands that are clearly correlated, but did not match based on the pretrained word embedding.
+We mitigated this problem by adding a dictionary of synonyms for malmo commands that are clearly correlated, but did not match based on the pretrained word embedding.
+We matched the the word to the command if it was found in its list of synonyms.

 ```
 go , crouch ==> 0.123674354369